jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 Jakarta Server Pages also makes a number of actions available for use within a page.
 These actions can be applied by specifying the following tags:

-- jsp:include: Enables inclusion of static and dynamic resources within the same context of the current page.
+- `jsp:include`: Enables inclusion of static and dynamic resources within the same context of the current page.
-- jsp:forward: Allows current request to be dispatched to a static resource, JSP Page, or servlet within the same context of the current page.
+- `jsp:forward`: Allows current request to be dispatched to a static resource, JSP Page, or servlet within the same context of the current page.
-- jsp:param: Used to specify key/value information within the jsp:include,
+- `jsp:param`: Used to specify key/value information within the `jsp:include`,
-  jsp:forward, or jsp:params tags.
+  `jsp:forward`, or `jsp:params` tags.
-- jsp:plugin: Specifies an associated plugin for the page.
+- `jsp:plugin`: Specifies an associated plugin for the page.
 Deprecated as of JSP 3.1
-- jsp:params: Associated with plugins.
+- `jsp:params`: Associated with plugins.
 Deprecated as of JSP 3.1
-- jsp:fallback: Associated with plugins.
+- `jsp:fallback`: Associated with plugins.
 Deprecated as of JSP 3.1
-- jsp:attribute: Allows page author to define value of an action attribute in the body of an XML element, or it can be used to enable the page author to specify the attributes of the element being output by a jsp:element action.
+- `jsp:attribute`: Allows page author to define value of an action attribute in the body of an XML element, or it can be used to enable the page author to specify the attributes of the element being output by a `jsp:element` action.
-- jsp:body: Used to define the body of a standard or custom action.
+- `jsp:body`: Used to define the body of a standard or custom action.
-- jsp:element: Dynamically creates an XML element and adds it to the response.
+- `jsp:element`: Dynamically creates an XML element and adds it to the response.
-- jsp:useBean: Associates a Java object to a JSP variable, making it available for use within the page.
+- `jsp:useBean`: Associates a Java object to a JSP variable, making it available for use within the page.
-- jsp:setProperty: Sets values of properties within a page.
+- `jsp:setProperty`: Sets values of properties within a page.
-- jsp:getProperty: Places value of bean instance property into the implicit “out” object, from which the value can be displayed as output.
+- `jsp:getProperty`: Places value of bean instance property into the implicit "out" object, from which the value can be displayed as output.
-- jsp:invoke: Only used in tag files for invoking a JSP fragment.
+- `jsp:invoke`: Only used in tag files for invoking a JSP fragment.
-- jsp:doBody: Only used in tag files for invoking the body of a tag.
+- `jsp:doBody`: Only used in tag files for invoking the body of a tag.
-- jsp:text: Encloses template data in a JSP page.
+- `jsp:text`: Encloses template data in a JSP page.
-- jsp:output: Only used in JSP documents for modifying some properties of the output of a JSP document or tag file.
+- `jsp:output`: Only used in JSP documents for modifying some properties of the output of a JSP document or tag file.

-There are a number of other optional directives that can be placed on a page within the <%@ directive %> enclosing characters.
+There are a number of other optional directives that can be placed on a page within the `<%@ directive %>` enclosing characters.
 These directives enable developers to do things such as specify tag libraries that can be used within a page using the taglib directive.
 The include directive allows other JSP file contents to be substituted or included within the page at translation time.
 It